brilliomsinterop/corefx/README.md

 * **System.IO.Pipes**.
 Provides types that enable a means for interprocess communication through anonymous and/or named pipes.

+//Test changes from babu

+* **System.Collections.Immutable**.
+Provides a set of immutable collection types that make it easy to keep mutable state under control without sacrificing performance or memory footprint.
+You can read more about them on [MSDN][immutable-msdn].

+* **System.Console**.
+Provides the Console class, which enables access to the standard input, output, and error streams for console-based applications.

+* **System.Diagnostics.FileVersionInfo**.
+Provides useful functionality for querying and examining the version information of physical files on disk.

+* **System.Diagnostics.Process**.
+Provides access to local and remote processes, and enables the starting and stopping of local system processes.

+* **System.IO.Pipes**.
+Provides types that enable a means for interprocess communication through anonymous and/or named pipes.

 * **System.Linq.Parallel**.
 Provides a parallelized implementation of LINQ to Objects.
 "Parallel LINQ" (PLINQ) implements the full set of LINQ standard query operators as well as additional operators specific to parallel operations.